What is a Treynor Ratio?

 Evolution and Components

-If we look with an investment concept perspective, we need an indicator to assess the quantum of risk and quantum of extra return for the extra effort of the investor.
+If we look from an investment concept perspective, we need an indicator to assess the quantum of risk and quantum of extra return for the extra effort of the investor.
 That is where the Treynor Ratio got evolved to address this requirement.

 Under this concept, we need to assess three items: